-Something truly magical happens when green and white get together for the holidays so they can never be underestimated.
-Just look at the Christmas tree or fireplace in this Spanish home to be further convinced.
+Something truly magical happens when green and white come together for the holidays so don’t underestimate this duo.

 21. Remember to Look Down

-The holiday decorated interiors of this enchanting white home remind us not to neglect floor surfaces and areas like the bottom shelf of a kitchen work table.
+The holiday decorated interiors of this enchanting white home remind us to not neglect the floor or lower shelves.
 A simple detail like a grapevine sphere wrapped in white twinkle lights where a doorstop would be can be a charming unexpected design detail.
-And I find the Scandinavians are such pros at laid back, rustic yet elegant touches like candle light on the floor.
-Not every home (kids! pets!) may be appropriate for glowing floor decor, but candles can have batteries and need not be real flames, kittycats!

 22. White Tissue Paper & White Poufs

-If you have followed this blog for awhile, you know I have a thing for tissue paper pom poms, poufs, and garlands.
-They are relaxing to make and add so much whimsy and fun for Christmas and beyond.
-They also have a Nordic French quality so it’s an inexpensive, creative layer you can add to holiday decor when you’re keeping it White Christmas.
-FIND TISSUE PAPER IN BULK HERE.
+If you have followed this blog for a spell, you know I have a thang for tissue paper pom poms, poufs, and garlands.
+They are relaxing to make and add whimsy and fun for Christmas and beyond.
+They are also suggestive of Nordic French style so it’s an inexpensive, creative layer to add to white holiday decor themes.

 23. Understated White DIY Reindeer Pillow